Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 coordination step can avoid it.
 Fast means those coordination steps stay short and conditional, never becoming an open-ended wait for an extension feature to succeed.
-Works means missed or late extension material follows that feature's deterministic fallback, such as Tier 3 fallback entropy for RNG or normal Export retry/expiry, rather than blocking core consensus.
+Works means missed or late extension material follows that feature's deterministic fallback, such as Tier 1 consensus_fallback entropy for RNG or normal Export retry/expiry, rather than blocking core consensus.

 ## Fallback Semantics

 RNG and Export use similar positive-path sidecar gates, but they do not have the same safe fallback.
-RNG can safely close with a deterministic consensus-bound fallback digest (Tier 3) when peers cannot establish quorum alignment on validator entropy in time: every input to the fallback (`HashPrefix::entropyFallback`, parent ledger hash, base tx set hash, sequence) is already consensus-agreed at injection time, so no second agreement is needed.
+RNG can safely close with a deterministic consensus-bound fallback digest (Tier 1) when peers cannot establish an accepted participant_aligned or validator_quorum entropy set in time: every input to the fallback (`HashPrefix::entropyFallback`, parent ledger hash, base tx set hash, sequence) is already consensus-agreed at injection time, so no second agreement is needed.
 The result is explicitly labeled